-Surgery to remove the testicle is called orchidectomy.
-It is normal to have your testicle removed to confirm that you have testicular cancer, and to identify what type of cancer it is.
-It is not recommended to check a lump which is suspected of being cancerous by removing cells (a biopsy) because of the risk of spreading testicular cancer cells.
+Surgery to remove the testicle is called an orchidectomy.
+It is normal to have your testicle removed to confirm that you have testicular cancer and to identify what type of cancer it is.
+It is not recommended to check a lump that is suspected of being cancerous by removing cells (a biopsy) because of the risk of spreading testicular cancer cells.

 Almost everybody with testicular cancer needs to have an operation to remove the testicle.
 Usually the operation is done as quickly as possible after you have seen a urologist, often within a week.
-Very occasionally men have chemotherapy before surgery.
-If this applies to you, your doctor will explain everything to you.